 Shannon Reed is the Deputy Program Manager for NSSEC.
-She is responsible for various administrative tasks and making sure the program stays on course, as well as developmental logistics for the travel STEM Innovation Lab.
+She is responsible for various administrative tasks and making sure the program stays on course, as well as developmental logistics for the travel STEAM Innovation Lab.

 Informal Outreach Education Lead

-Carolyn Ng leads informal education for NSSEC, coordinating STEM engagement activities that will reach the general public through a variety of programs and events.
+Carolyn Ng leads informal education for NSSEC, coordinating STEAM engagement activities that will reach the general public through a variety of programs and events.
 She also works with specialized communities like indigenous groups and learners of all ability levels.